 XMPP users have a 'profile' that contains information about the user, such as the user’s name, nickname and phone number.
 M-Link provides capabilities to manage this information in conjunction with equivalent information held in the authentication directory.

 Directory information is mapped to profile information according to XEP-0154: User Profile, and then a configurable mapping is used to support the widely deployed vCard profiles (XEP-0054: vcard-temp).
 This enables easy use of profile information from the directory and avoids duplication of information, as well as ensuring that key information is kept under administrative control.

 M-Link controls which information is taken from the directory, and also allows selected information to be written back to the directory.
 The directory also enables use of Web based and GUI configuration and management tools.
 More details on M-Link use of directory is given in the whitepaper [XMPP, M-Link and Directory].

 This integrated authentication approach enables common authentication and shared passwords between XMPP and other applications.
 M-Link also support Kerberos Authentication, the default for Active Directory.

 Directory for Group Support

-M-Link provides support for general LDAP groups as well as for Active Directory groups configured in the authentication directory.
-Groups can also be configured in the configuration directory, giving the option to define a group by an LDAP search, which can allow groups to be specified without duplicating information.
+M-Link provides support for general LDAP groups as well as for Active Directory groups configured in the authentication directory, giving the option to define a group by an LDAP search, which can allow groups to be specified without duplicating information.
 Groups can be used for two purposes: